Lion Capital of Ashoka: Description

 The lions supported a larger wheel, also polished, symbolizing the dharmachakra, the Buddhist wheel of the "social order and the sacred law," which is lost except for fragments.

 It was held in place by a shaft.
 According to the detailed Catalogue of the Museum of Archaeology at Sarnath, 1914, written by Rai Bahadur Daya Ram Sahni the Director-General of the Archaeological Survey of India, 1931–1935, the stone shaft was not found but, "its thickness can be estimated from the mortice hole, 8 in in diameter, drilled into the stone between the lions' heads."
-Further, according to Sahni, "Of the wheel itaelf, four small fragments were found.
+Further, according to Sahni, "Of the wheel itself, four small fragments were found.
 The ends of thirteen spokes remain on these pieces.
 Their total number was presumably thirty-two."
 The original diameter of the surmounting wheel was conjectured to have been 2 + 3/4 ft.
 The wheel fragments are on display in the Sarnath Museum.

 According to the museum's Catalogue, the lions did not have eyeballs; instead, precious stones were initially placed in the eye sockets.
 The stones were held in place by iron pins passing through fine holes in the upper and lower lids.
 Although the stones were lost, one pin had remained embedded in the upper left lid of one of the lions at the time of the discovery.